Viomi Celebrates 7th Nasdaq Anniversary with New Brand Campaign and U.S. Launch of AI Alkaline Mineral Water Purifier, MASTER M1

-GUANGZHOU, China, Sept.
-29, 2025 (GLOBE NEWSWIRE) -- Viomi Technology Co., Ltd. (“Viomi” or the “Company”) (NASDAQ: VIOT), a leading innovator of home water solutions in China, today celebrated the 7th anniversary of its Nasdaq listing by announcing two major strategic initiatives.
+Guangzhou, Oct.
+05, 2025 (GLOBE NEWSWIRE) -- Viomi Technology Co., Ltd. (“Viomi” or the “Company”), a leading innovator of home water solutions in China, today celebrated the 7th anniversary of its Nasdaq listing by announcing two major strategic initiatives.
 Viomi unveiled a brand elevation campaign featuring a renowned celebrity spokesperson and an Olympic champion.
 Concurrently, the Company is strengthening its U.S. market presence with the U.S. debut of its first AI alkaline mineral water purifier, MASTER M1, now available on Amazon.
 Leveraging AI technology to replicate pure mineralization, the device delivers clean, mineral-rich water to households across the United States.

 Brand Strategy Elevated with New Celebrity Partnerships in China